 As a currency, Bitcoin has recorded massive growth and adoption in the last decade.
 From the first known use-case of someone buying a couple of pizzas for 10,000 BTC to becoming adopted as a legal tender in El Salvador, Bitcoin has cemented a position as natively digital money.

-Today, Bitcoin has a market cap of over $700 billion (down from a recent high of $1.25 trillion), and it trades around $40,000.
-Yet, these impressive figures barely scratch the surface of what constitutes the Bitcoin economy.
+Today, Bitcoin has a market cap of over $320 billion.
+Yet this impressive figure barely scratches the surface of what constitutes the Bitcoin economy.

 And that list doesn’t even begin to touch on the possibilities of Bitcoin applications enabled by Stacks.
 I’ll get back to that later.